 The message from these statistics is clear.
 Don’t text and drive.
 A number of major cell phone providers are teaming up to create a well-funded media campaign against texting and driving.

-The Dolman Law Group is committed to raising awareness about the dangers of distracted driving, and fighting to obtain fair compensation for victims of vehicular accidents involving distracted drivers.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA is committed to raising awareness about the dangers of distracted driving, and fighting to obtain fair compensation for victims of vehicular accidents involving distracted drivers.
 We are experienced in investigating accident reports, including the determination of whether a phone was in use at the time of the collision.
 If you or your teen driver has been involved in a distracted driving accident, please contact us today at 727-451-6900 for a free consultation.

 800 North Belcher Road